The

 4.

-Attended by photographic amateurs of varying skill levels, the forum succeeded greatly at getting the
+Attended by photographic amateurs of varying skill levels, the forum succeeded greatly

-participants to the right place at the right time to maximize photo opportunities at the Park.
-All lodging accommodations at the Old Faithful Snow Lodge and travel within the Park were handled by the Forum
+at the Park.
+All lodging accommodations at the Old Faithful Snow Lodge and travel within

-operators, resulting in an excellent 3 day photo shoot.
+the Park were handled by the Forum operators, resulting in an excellent 3 day photo shoot.

 5.